-- (a) An employee shall receive written notice of the discipline with the specific charges and facts supporting the discipline at the time disciplinary action is taken. - Copies of pre-dismissal and dismissal notices will be sent to the Union headquarters (Salem) within five (5) calendar days of being issued to the employee.
-Failure to send a copy of the pre-dismissal or dismissal notice to the Union will not void the disciplinary action. - Suspensions with pay will not be recorded in employee personnel files nor in any manner used against an employee if no disciplinary action is subsequently taken. - (b) The Employer will make a good faith effort to have the following statement appear on all dismissals and disciplinary notices covered in Section 4(a) above: - If you choose to contest this action you have a right to be represented by the SEIU Local 503, OPEU.
+- (a) An employee, and their steward of record, shall receive written notice of the discipline with the specific charges and facts supporting the discipline at the time disciplinary action is taken. - Copies of pre-dismissal and dismissal notices will be sent to the Union headquarters (Salem) within five (5) calendar days of being issued to the employee.
+Failure to send a copy of the pre-dismissal or dismissal notice to the Union will not void the disciplinary action.
+When the form of discipline is a dismissal, management will attempt to contact the employee or steward of record verbally to notify them of the decision. - Suspensions with pay will not be recorded in employee personnel files nor in any manner used against an employee if no disciplinary action is subsequently taken. - (b) The Employer will make a good faith effort to have the following statement appear on all dismissals and disciplinary notices covered in Section 4(a) above:

+If you choose to contest this action you have a right to be represented by the SEIU Local 503, OPEU.
 SEIU must file an appeal within thirty (30) calendar days from the date of the discipline in accordance with Article 21.

-Failure to include this notice will not void the disciplinary action.
+Failure to include this notice statement will not void the disciplinary actions.

 Section 9.
 Employees in initial trial service with the State shall have no right to appeal removals from state service under this Article.
-Employees in trial service as a result of promotion who are returned to their former classification shall have no right of appeal under this Article for such removal.
-However, an employee in trial service as a result of promotion who is dismissed from state service may have their dismissal appealed by the Union under this Article.
+Employees in trial service as a result of a lateral transfer or promotion who are returned to their former classification shall have no right of appeal under this Article for such removal.
+However, an employee in trial service as a result of a lateral transfer or promotion who is dismissed from state service may have their dismissal appealed by the Union under this Article.
 Section 10.
 When an employee is the subject of an investigation that could implicate the employee in criminal activity, their Garrity rights shall be observed.